 One of the most impactful pranks of late in this vein came when a Twitter user impersonated the pharmaceutical company Eli Lilly.
 On their fake account, they announced that insulin—a life-saving medication for people with diabetes—was now free.
 Just months after the stunt, and after three decades of raising list prices on its most widely used insulin product, Eli Lilly was seemingly shamed into announcing that it would cap out-of-pocket insulin costs at $35 per month.

-All of these pranks exist together in a larger environment with “trickery for good and trickery for more self-serving reasons,” McLeod said of how prank trends evolve.
-“The socially conscious pranksters and the hucksters and P.T.
+Viewing the landscape of pranks from the lens of 2023, it may be most useful to see the trickery afoot operating amid a larger ecosystem.
+As McLeod put it: “The socially conscious pranksters and the hucksters and P.T.
 Barnums of today have continued to operate essentially in parallel with each other.”

-But McLeod has observed one recent change in the prank world: the danger that pranksters take on for the sake of the prank.
+But McLeod has noticed one recent change in the prank world today that has less of a precedent: the danger that people take on for the sake of the prank.

 “It’s just this much more charged political environment,” he said, which leads to more altercations, making it “much more dangerous to engage in these sorts of disruptive pranks that are intended to be social commentary.”

-Such a volatile political atmosphere, of course, also makes causing some good mischief all the more vital.
+But such a volatile political atmosphere, of course, suggests that causing some good mischief is all the more vital.

-Should you want to try your hand at something a little more complex than a whoopee cushion this April 1, McLeod has some advice: to pull off a good prank, he said, all it takes is “a little bit of planning, a little bit of bravery, and some imagination.”
+Should you want to try your hand at something a little more complex than a whoopee cushion this April 1, McLeod has some advice for you: to pull off a good prank, he shared, all it takes is “a little bit of planning, a little bit of bravery, and some imagination.”

 Send A Letter To the Editors